AryamMehari/personal-finance-tracker/README.md

 # 💰 Personal Finance Tracker (Python + SQLite)

-Hey! 👋 This is a simple little project I made while learning Python.
+Hi! 👋 This is a simple little project I made while learning Python.
 It’s a command-line app that helps you track your spending and income.
 I built it to get more practice with things like working with databases and user input in Python.

 ### 🔧 What it can do: